WFSC-DataWrangling-Sp25/Rahner_final_project/scripts/README.md

 1.  format climate data
 2.  create daily comparisons between above and below ground chronologies and temperature and precipitation
-3.  super posed epoch analysis to determine what periods of time have most significant effect on tree growth
+3.  superposed epoch analysis to determine what periods of time have most significant effect on tree growth